Self-Managed Package Protection

 Package Protection with Seel: Merchants allow Seel, a leading package protection company, to manage their package protection and claims resolution process.

-DIY Package Protection: Merchants collect package protection funds from shoppers and use the funds to manage the few claims that are opened.
+Self-Managed Package Protection: Merchants collect package protection funds from shoppers and directly manage any claims that are opened.

 Check out our Package Protection with Seel article for details on the other method.